Bobby Fish: Early career (2002–2006)

 Bobby Fish made his pro wrestling debut in 2002 after training with Tony DeVito and Harley Race.
 He competed for several years in the Northeast under the names Jerkin Jackson and Madden Fisher before settling on the name he continues to use, Bobby Fish.
 He made his debut for Ring of Honor on October 2, 2004, where he teamed with Scott Cardinal and lost to the Rebel's Army.
-He was utilized as a jobber for ROH for the entirety of his early appearance.
+He was utilized as a jobber for ROH for the entirety of his early appearances.
 Fish wrestled for Pro Wrestling Unplugged for the majority of his early career making his debut in February 2005.
 He formed a partnership with Scott Cardinal, whom he had wrestled many times on the Northeast indie scene.
 On May 20, he and Cardinal defeated three other teams to win the vacant PWU Tag Team Championship before vacating them in September.
+In November 2005, he became the inaugural Collision Pro Wrestling Champion.

 After returning from his first tour with Noah, Fish returned to the Northeastern independent circuit and continued to compete there when he returned from Noah tours.
 Fish wrestled for New England Championship Wrestling regularly between his early tours of Noah.
 In April 2007, he defeated DC Dillinger by disqualification in a match for the NECW Undisputed Triple Crown Championship, but failed to win the title.
 Fish took part in Iron 8 2007, making it to the finals where he lost to Eddie Edwards.
 Fish returned to ROH at Reborn Again in a loss to Claudio Castagnoli, teamed with Matt Cross at Final Battle 2007 in a loss against the Vulture Squad (Ruckus and Jigsaw), and appeared in several matches on Ring of Honor Wrestling in 2009.

 In 2009, he was announced as one of the participants scheduled to wrestle on the first Evolve Wrestling show.
 On January 10, 2010, he performed in the opening match at Evolve 1, in which he lost to Kyle O'Reilly via pinfall.

 Pro Wrestling Noah (2006–2013)

 Fish first toured Japan in 2006 with Pro Wrestling Noah, making his debut on May 19, 2006, defeating Atsushi Aoki.
 For a number of years Fish toured with Noah at least once a year, sometimes enjoying several tours a year.
-In 2010, Fish and Eddie Edwards lost to Ricky Marvin and Taiji Ishimori in the semi final of the GHC Junior Heavyweight Tag Team Championship tournament.
+In 2010, Fish and Eddie Edwards lost to Ricky Marvin and Taiji Ishimori in the semi-final of the GHC Junior Heavyweight Tag Team Championship tournament.
 Fish participated in 2011s Global League gaining only four points.
 In 2012, Fish and Edwards participated in NTV G Cup Junior Heavyweight League, once again gaining four points.
 From April 17 to 24, 2013, Fish and Edwards took part in the 2013 Global Tag League, where they won one of their four matches, failing to advance from their block.